-Charter schools may access both the district Prevention & School Culture Team and Healthy Schools Team for specific prevention and wellness programming.
-These teams offer direct services delivery, specific events and consultation that support the Social Emotional and Prevention needs of the whole child subject to schedule and availability.
+Charter schools may access the district Health,Prevention & SEL Team for specific prevention and wellness programming.
+This team offers direct services delivery, specific events and consultation that support the Social Emotional and Prevention needs of the whole child subject to schedule and availability.
 Charter schools will be charged actual cost per service(s) or event(s).

-Personalized Learning Prevention Teams Cost sheets-
+Health, Prevention and SEL Team Cost sheets-